jkenlooper/puzzle-massive/docs/quickstart.md

 vagrant ssh --command "cd /vagrant/; ./bin/npmrun.sh debug"

 # Run this command to automatically compile src/ files when they are changed.
+# TODO: the watched files don't seem to work when shared from the /vagrant/ directory
 vagrant ssh --command "cd /vagrant/; ./bin/npmrun.sh watch"
 # Use 'ctrl c' to stop the command
 ```